 Ritual for Reflective Gatherers: Monthly Reset Day

-For years, I’ve been taking an annual resent weekend (a ritual to share more details on another time) and, as inspired by the concept of the Personal Retreat Day from my dear colleague Wende Whitus, I’d been meaning to take a monthly day to reset and renew.
+For years, I’ve been taking an annual resent weekend (a ritual I’ll share more details on another time) and, as inspired by the concept of the Personal Retreat Day from my dear colleague Wende Whitus, I’d been meaning to take a day to reset and renew on a monthly basis.

 And I just didn’t do it.
 I scheduled over it with client meetings, prep, etc.

-The idea: take a day (or ½ a day!) with ZERO meetings as a time to zoom out.
+The idea: take a day (or ½ a day!) with ZERO meetings as a time to reset and recharge.

 Check out the key ingredients that make up a typical reset day:

-Movement- going for a walk in my faovirte park, or maybe a little bike ride around town
+• Movement- go for a walk in my favorite park, or maybe a little bike ride around town

-• Stillness- could very gentle yoga class, going for a float (here’s my go-to spot in Denver), or maybe reiki or a massage
+• Stillness- attend a very gentle yoga class, go for a float (here’s my go-to spot in Denver).
+If time/funds allow, get a massage

 • Reflect- look back at the last month and plan for the month ahead.
-My favorite tool to do this is Hustle + Play which has inspiring reflection and action-planning templates.
+My favorite tool to do this is Hustle + Play which has inspiring reflection and action-planning tools.

-• Treat- as simple as a baked good from my local bakery
+• Treat- typically a baked good from my local bakery

 • Gratitude- take 5 minutes to send a quick text or voice memo to share my gratitude for what they bring to my life